PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 Whichever the file format, all these metadata have to be present.
 Additional metadata that are specific to the file can then be added.

+Here are some general formatting rules:
+- Metadata lines should all be at the start of the files.
+- There should not be line break between the metadata and the preferences section of a data file.
+- Alternative numbering should start at 1 and not at 0.
+- No two alternatives can have the same name.

+#### Modification Type

+Each data file is labeled as either Original, Induced, Imbued or Synthetic.

+- Original: Data that has only been converted into our formatting.
+- Induced: Data that has been induced from another context.
+For example, computing a pairwise relation from a set of strict total orders.
+No assumptions have been made to create these files, just a change in the expression language.
+- Imbued: Data that has been imbued with extra information.
+For example, extending an incomplete partial order by placing all unranked candidates tied at the end.
+- Synthetic: Data that has been generated artificially.
+It is for example, instances of the kidney matching problem generated via the art donor pool generation method.

 #### File Format for Ordinal Preferences

 The file format for ordinal preferences are SOC, SOI, TOC, TOI.